michaelb/sniprun/CONTRIBUTING.md

 Is _my_ code running?

 -> Assert that the file type detected by Neovim is contained in your list of supported file types.
-If there is already a implementation for your filetype/language, set (temporarly) your max support level to "Selected", or run something like `:lua require'sniprun'.setup({selected_interpreters = {'<name>'}})` before `:SnipRun` . `SnipInfo` will then tell you what interpreter will be used on an opened file.
+If there is already a implementation for your filetype/language, set (temporarily) your max support level to "Selected", or run something like `:lua require'sniprun'.setup({selected_interpreters = {'<name>'}})` before `:SnipRun` . `SnipInfo` will then tell you what interpreter will be used on an opened file.

 ---